jyruscimatu/jyruscimatu.github.io/_posts/2020-07-02-a-pleading-for-a-fragmented-nation.md

 ---
 layout: post
-title: 'HANGYO' A PLEADING FOR A FRAGMENTED NATION
+title: HANGYO - A PLEADING FOR A FRAGMENTED NATION
 subtitle: A Commentary on House Bill No. 4727, Reinstating Death Penalty on Drug-Related Crimes
 cover-img:
 thumbnail-img: /assets/img/war_on_drugs.jpg